The Profile tab is where you can update your personal information and update your targets and goals.

 Sedentary (BMR x 0.2)

 Little or no exercise.
-You will burn some additional calories over and above BMR even for light activity such as watching TV, working at a desk, or sleeping.
-Use this setting if you are synced to a device that tracks workouts only (not tracking general activity).
+You will burn some additional calories over and above BMR even for light activity such as watching TV, working at a desk, etc. Use this setting if you are synced to a device that tracks workouts only (not tracking general activity).

 Lightly Active (BMR x 0.375)